 - Lit. as also that of those came to be

 - Or for a salvation through faith that (is placed) in

 Preach the Word!

-9 Make every effort to come to me quickly; 10 for Demas, having loved this present world, has deserted me and gone to Thessalonica; Crescens has gone to Galatia, and Titus to Dalmatia.
+9 Make every effort to come to me quickly, 10 for Demas, having loved this present world, has deserted me and gone on to Thessalonica.
+Crescens has gone to Galatia, and Titus to Dalmatia.
 11 Only Luke is with me.
 Pick up Mark and bring him with you, for he is useful to me for ministry.
-12 As for Tychicus, I have him sent to Ephesus.
-13 When you come, bring the cloak that I left with Carpus at Troas, along with the scrolls, and especially the parchments.
-14 Alexander the coppersmith did me great harm.
-The Lord will repay him according to his deeds.
-15 You yourself should be on guard against him, for he vehemently opposed our message.3 16 At my first defense no one appeared in my support, but all abandoned me; may it not be counted against them.
-17 But the Lord stood with me and strengthened me, so that through me the message of the Gospel might be fully proclaimed, and all the Gentiles might hear.
-So I was delivered out of the mouth of the lion; 18 and the Lord will deliver me from every evil deed, and bring me safely into4 his heavenly kingdom, to whom be the glory forever and ever.
+12 As for Tychicus, I have sent him to Ephesus.
+13 When you come, bring the cloak I left with Carpus at Troas; and bring the scrolls as well, especially the parchments.
+14 Alexander the coppersmith did me great harm: The Lord will repay him according to his deeds.
+15 You yourself must be on guard against him, for he vehemently opposed our message.3 16 At my first defense no one appeared with me in court; instead, they all abandoned me (may it not be counted against them).
+17 But the Lord stood with me and strengthened me, so that through me the message might be fully proclaimed for all the Gentiles to hear.
+And so was I rescued from the lion’s mouth.
+18 Yes, and the Lord will rescue me from every evil deed, and bring me safely into his4 heavenly kingdom.
+To him be the glory forever and ever.
 Amen!

-19 Greet Prisca and Aquila, and the household of Onesiphorus.
+19 Greet Prisca and Aquila, and also the household of Onesiphorus.
 20 Erastus stayed in Corinth, but Trophimus I left sick at Miletus.
 21 Make every effort to come before winter.
-Eubulus greets you, as well as Pudens, Linus, Claudia, and all the brothers.
+Eubulus greets you, as do Pudens, Linus, Claudia, and all the brothers.
 22 The Lord be with your spirit.
 Grace be with you.
 Amen.